Texas · South Central

 The top techniques for Sam Rayburn Reservoir are Texas rig (night), Football jig, Spinnerbait, Crankbait.
 Night fishing with 10-inch ribbontail worms on main lake points is legendary here.

 Spring pre-spawn (March–April) produces the largest fish at Sam Rayburn Reservoir.
 Pre-spawn fish stage on main lake points and secondary creek channel edges.
-Fall is the most consistent season for numbers — schooling activity on main lake.
+Fall is the most consistent season for numbers.

 Night fishing with 10-inch ribbontail worms on main lake points is legendary here.
 Deep timber holds fish at 18–28 ft during the day.